Ian Watkins (Lostprophets singer): Arrest and conviction

-On 6 June, it was announced that the trial would start on 25 November and was expected to last a month.
+On 6 June 2013, it was announced that the trial would start on 25 November and was expected to last a month.
 A previous application for the court venue to be moved outside Wales was denied.
 On 26 November, Watkins pleaded guilty to attempted rape and sexual assault of a child under 13, but not guilty to rape.
 This was accepted by the prosecution.
 He further pleaded guilty to three counts of sexual assault involving children; six counts of taking, making, or possessing indecent images of children; and one count of possessing an extreme pornographic image involving a sex act on an animal.
 His victims included a baby boy, and he sent a text message to the mother of one victim that said, "If you belong to me, so does your baby."
 The South Wales Police investigation into Watkins, codenamed "Operation Globe", required the co-operation of GCHQ to decrypt a hidden drive on his laptop, which was found to contain video evidence of his abuses.
+Investigators later bypassed the encrypted password to Watkins' laptop, noting that it read "I FUK KIDZ".
 On 27 November, the day after his guilty plea had been accepted by the prosecution, Watkins referred to his sex offences as "mega lolz" in a recorded phone call to a female fan made from HM Prison Parc.

 A sentencing hearing was held at Cardiff on 18 December 2013.
-In mitigation, Watkins's barrister, Sally O'Neill QC, said that Watkins had no recollection of the case involving the attempted rape, but had "belatedly realised the gravity of what happened" after having developed an "obsession" with videoing himself having sex.
-Justice John Royce sentenced Watkins to 29 years in prison, with eligibility to apply for parole after serving two thirds of his prison term, followed by six years of supervised release.
-His two co-defendants, the mothers of his victims, received sentences of 14 and 17 years imprisonment.
-The judge said the case "plunged into new depths of depravity".
+In mitigation, Watkins' barrister, Sally O'Neill QC, said that Watkins had no recollection of the attempted rape, but had "belatedly realised the gravity of what happened" after having developed an "obsession" with videoing himself having sex.
+Justice John Royce sentenced Watkins to 29 years in prison, with eligibility to apply for parole in 2031 after serving two-thirds of his prison term, followed by six years of supervised release.
+His two co-defendants, the mothers of his victims, received sentences of 14 and 17 years' imprisonment.
+The judge said the case "plunged into new depths of depravity", stating that Watkins had a "corrupting influence" and had shown a "complete lack of remorse".

 A senior investigating officer on the case described Watkins as a "committed, organised paedophile" and "potentially the most dangerous sex offender" he had ever seen.

-Watkins was transferred from HM Prison Parc, where he had been incarcerated while on remand, to HM Prison Wakefield to begin serving his sentence.
-In order to be closer to his mother after she had a kidney transplant, he was transferred to HM Prison Long Lartin on 25 January 2014.
-He was subsequently transferred to HM Prison Rye Hill.
-On 9 October 2017, Watkins was accused of grooming a young mother from prison.
-As of March 2018, he is back at Wakefield.
+Suzanne Thomas, of the Crown Prosecution Service, said: "He is a highly dangerous and manipulative individual who preyed on his victims in a calculated manner."
+Watkins' parents told the Daily Mail in 2013 of their horror at their son's "heinous crimes".
+In July 2014 Watkins' appeal to reduce the length of his jail term was rejected.
+Appeal judges said his offences were "of such shocking depravity that they demanded a lengthy prison sentence".